mehackit/sonic-pi-workshop/_exercises/fi/02-make-a-song/05-add-randomization.md

   sleep 1
 end

-live_loop :bass do
+live_loop :basso do
   use_synth :tb303
   play chord(:C2, :major).choose, release: 0.125, cutoff: rrand(60, 110)
   sleep 0.25
 end

-live_loop :melody do
+live_loop :melodia do
   if one_in(6)
     use_transpose 2
   else